2026 ICHRA: Auto-Deduct Non-Reimbursables From Payroll

 ICHRA payroll integration is the connection between an ICHRA administration platform and your company’s payroll software.
 This digital handshake allows the two systems to sync data automatically.
 Instead of your HR team manually entering reimbursement amounts or deductions into every paycheck, the integration handles it instantly.

 This is a game changer because ICHRA payment amounts can change for each employee every month.
 A bidirectional integration ensures these adjustments are made accurately and without any manual effort.
 It relieves a significant administrative burden.
 A recent survey found that 64% of HR leaders spend four to nine hours every week just manually entering data between disconnected systems.
-With ICHRA adoption on the rise (about 450,000 people were offered this coverage in 2025), having a streamlined, automated process is more important than ever.
+With ICHRA adoption on the rise (Either cite the source of the 450,000 figure with a link, remove it, or rephrase as 'are projected to be offered' with appropriate attribution.), having a streamlined, automated process is more important than ever.

 Modern ICHRA platforms like SimplyHRA are built around this very concept, using seamless payroll integration to automate reimbursements and deductions.